zaplatynski/fsm-packagetype/index.md

 ## More information

-How to use the Maven package type for FSMs is documented at the GitHub repository at [github.com/zaplatynski/fsm-packagetype](https://github.com/zaplatynski/fsm-packagetype).
+How to use the Maven package type for FSMs is documented in the GitHub repository at [github.com/zaplatynski/fsm-packagetype](https://github.com/zaplatynski/fsm-packagetype).

 ## Disclaimer